Before you start

 Multiple rules for the same collection

-When you create multiple rules for the same collection/sort combination, the system uses first-match-wins evaluation.
-Rules are evaluated in creation order, and the first rule whose contextual conditions match is applied.
+When you create multiple rules for the same collection/sort combination, Layers uses first-match-wins evaluation.
+Layers evaluates rules in creation order and applies the first rule whose contextual conditions match.
 Example:Overlap detection

 Disable variant breakouts